-Can your daughter’s favorite princess help her learn to navigate tough social situations?
+Can your daughter’s favourite princess help her learn to navigate tough social situations?
 Can her set of blocks helps her understand important STEM skills?
-Can her baseball card collection advance her literacy?
+Can his football card collection advance his literacy?

 The answer is yes, if they’re used thoughtfully.

 Fun-based learning is incredibly powerful.
 When you use toys and objects that are familiar to a child, you’re setting up an environment that is conducive to education.
 Kids will embrace learning because to them it’s not work — it’s play!
 Get started with these 10 easy ideas for using toys and everyday objects you already have in your home.

 1. Toy stories: Try creating your own mini stop-motion animation.
 Go lo-fi and have your child take pictures of stuffed animals in different poses.
 Then download the images to the computer and add chat clouds to create a story line.

 2. Sports cards: Collecting sports cards is a classic childhood activity.
 Get out the collection and practice some important sorting skills when your child organizes them by stat, alphabetical order, player’s age, etc.